-People who are not or not yet symptomatic can also spread COVID-19.
-Studies suggest pre- or asymptomatic transmission could be responsible for 40–60 percent of infections.
-It seems that people are most infectious the day before symptom onset.
+People who have no symptoms can also spread COVID-19.
+Studies suggest people who don’t have symptoms yet, or who don’t get symptoms at all, could be responsible for 40% to 60% of infections.
+It seems that people are most infectious the day before they get symptoms.

-The incubation period is the time between the infection and the first onset of symptoms.
-The average incubation period for COVID-19 is around five to six days but can range from one to 14 days.
+The incubation period is the time between the infection and the first symptoms.
+The average incubation period for COVID-19 is around 5 to 6 days but can range from 1 to 14 days.